Introduction to 'Leading and collaborating using online tools'

 Once you’ve picked your tools, you’ll want to get the most out of them.
 This means letting other people know what they are and how you plan to use them.

-Think about what you and others need to use the tools.
+Think about what you and others need before you start using these tools.
 This may be training, or a good enough internet connection.
 Some tools may work with both mobile and desktop versions but are harder to see or use on phones.
-So think about where and when you’ll need to use the tools, to find out which device you’ll need for that task.
+So think about where and when you’ll need to use the tools.
+This will help you work out which device you’ll need for that task.

 Our top tips for a smooth introduction:

-• Set rules around use of webcams and microphones
+• Set rules around the use of webcams and microphones.

 • Make the most of non-verbal options like chat, polls, emojis/reactions etc.